LittleJono/4-key-keyboard/README.md

 EasyEDA or DirtyPCB will probably be the cheapest places to get the PCBs printed.
 I used DirtyPCB to get the first version of the PCBs printed and they turned out great.

+If you are ordering from DirtyPCB, ignore the lack of holes on the PCB render.
+I can't get my drill file to work with their rendering software.
+If there are no errors on the layer checker, the holes will most likely cut fine.

 The 'top.dxf' and 'bot.dxf' files are for the acrylic case.
 I got them cut from DirtyPCB, they were really cheap and the case turned out nice.

 I used RobotDyn's Digispark clone: https://www.aliexpress.com/item/Digispark-compatible-developing-board-ATtiny85-MicroUSB/32733676895.html